pffy/pbjkit/README.md

 # TROUBLESHOOT

 On Linus for Chromebooks or Virtual Machines (VMs) you may have restricted user accounts.
+This may prevent the global installation npm in the default locations.

-To fix this, first make a new local npm global folder in your home directory.
+To fix this issue, first make a new local npm global folder in your home directory.
 ```bash
 $ mkdir ~/.npm-global
 ```